JakeC007/JakeC007.github.io/CV.md

 title: Curriculum Vitae
 ---

 At the time of writing this I am still an undergraduate student at Swarthmore College.
 Therefore, it may be more appropriate (and informative!) to view my LinkedIn and ORCiD profiles respectively.
-By late 2021 I expect to have my CV posted here.
-Until then, I appreciate your understanding.
+By late 2021 I expect to have my CV posted here -- I appreciate your understanding.